uzma-yakub-7/yakubs-codeyard/nova-ai chatbot/SETUP.md

  ## Adding Images to README.md
  - Inside your project create a folder named images.
  - Upload images to that folder.
 Image type can be png,jpg or jpeg.
+You can Also upload videos to that folder.
  - Inside < />, type: img src="images/demo.png" width="50%"

----
+ - Save the file.

 ## Hosting Online (Streamlit Cloud)
 - Push your code to GitHub